P4SSER8Y/ProtoThreadsForArduino/README.md

 The Arduino "implementation" of Protothreads is based on version 1.4 of the original Protothreads.

-Now, it is developed by Troy Cheung(TroyC.public@gmail.com).
+Now, it is developed by P4SSER8Y(P4SSER8Y#outlook.com).

 email benjamin.soelberg@gmail.com
 blog  http://www.kukkuk.dk